urcsc174/2019-spring-csc174/assignment07-user-survey-website/instructions.md

 *NOTE: there are many ways to accomplish the four functions.
 You do not necessarily have to use AJAX, JSON or other advanced techniques we never covered in CSC 174.
 You can do it "the old fashioned way" using four separate PHP scripts on four separate webpages ...it doesn't matter, so long as it works as part of the overall website.*

-- [ ] The admin area must be styled using **Bootstrap**
+- [ ] The admin area must be styled using **Bootstrap** or another off-the-shelf CSS Framework
-  - You can use Bootstrap styles exclusively for the admin area but be advised: you still have to place key elements and controls in appropriate areas of each web page based on principles of page design and layout
+  - You can use the framework styles exclusively for the admin area but be advised: you still have to place key elements and controls in appropriate areas of each web page based on principles of page design and layout

 ## Other Notes About the Assignment